yuvalmGS/gigaspaces-wiki-jekyll/xap97net/change-api.markdown

 # Change and Optimistic Locking

-The `Change` operation has the same semantics as regular space `Update` operation when it comes to [Optimistic Locking]({% currentjavaurl %}/transaction-optimistic-locking.html).
+The `Change` operation has the same semantics as regular space `Update` operation when it comes to [Optimistic Locking](./transaction-optimistic-locking.html).
 It will increase the version of the changed object and the expected version can be specified in the id query when optimistic locking is needed.

-{% highlight java %}
+{% highlight csharp %}
 ISpaceProxy space = // ... obtain a space reference
 Guid id = ...;
 Object routing = id; // In our case the space routing property is the space id property.